Former DHHS staffer takes jobs with Medicaid contractor

 In the meantime, she says, lawmakers should consider instituting a cooling-off period for high-level staffers.
 “Anybody who oversees a contract or supervises an industry shouldn’t be able to go to work for them the next day,” she said.
 “Does that affect any decisions they’re going to make in how they administer the contract?”

-Posted on November 22, 2013, in Accountability, Aldona Wos, Beth Wood, Budget, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, General Assembly, Gov. Pat McCrory, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Legislation, McCrory, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Office of State Auditor, Taxpayers, Timely Payments, Transparency, Wos and tagged Aldona Wos, Beth Wood, Computer Sciences Corporation, CSC, DHHS, Diaz, Division of Medical Assistance, DMA, Guthery, Health care provider, McCrory, Medicaid, Medicaid Reimbursments, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Office of State Auditor, Pinsky, Sen. Jeff Tarte, Wellpoint, Wos.
+Posted on November 22, 2013, in Accountability, Beth Wood, Budget, Computer Sciences Corporation, CSC, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Office of State Auditor, Taxpayers, Timely Payments, Transparency and tagged Aldona Wos, Beth Wood, Computer Sciences Corporation, CSC, Diaz, Division of Medical Assistance, DMA, Guthery, Health care provider, McCrory, Medicaid, Medicaid Reimbursments, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Office of State Auditor, Pinsky, Sen. Jeff Tarte, Wellpoint, Wos.
 Bookmark the permalink.
 1 Comment.